dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/root-cause-and-opportunity-analysis.md

 Question: What is the primary function of a Fishbone/Ishikawa Diagram in business analysis?
 A: To detail individual employee roles and responsibilities.
 B: Visualizing potential causes of a specific problem or effect.
-C: Managing the company's financial budgets and forecasts.
+C: Managing the company's financial budgets and forecasts for the year.
 D: Outlining marketing and sales strategies.
 Answer: B
 Explanation: The primary function of a Fishbone/Ishikawa Diagram is to visualize potential causes of a specific problem or effect, structured in a way that categories of potential causes branch out from the main spine.

 Question: In the Five-Whys technique, what is the main goal achieved by asking "why" repeatedly?
-A: To determine the most efficient marketing strategies.
+A: To determine the most efficient marketing strategies for the company.
 B: Identifying the fundamental cause of a problem to prevent recurrence.
-C: Allocating resources for project development.
+C: Allocating resources for project development and implementation.
 D: Setting timelines for project completion.
 Answer: B
 Explanation: The main goal of the Five-Whys technique is to identify the fundamental cause of a problem by asking "why" repeatedly, with the aim of preventing its recurrence.

 Question: How are Interrelationship Diagrams particularly useful in business analysis?
-A: They are primarily used for employee performance evaluations.
+A: They are primarily used for employee performance evaluations and reviews.
 B: For visualizing complex interactions among variables in a problem.
-C: Used exclusively for tracking sales and customer interactions.
+C: Used exclusively for tracking sales and customer interactions, including customer relationship management (CRM).
 D: Focused on mapping out corporate governance structures.
 Answer: B
 Explanation: Interrelationship Diagrams are particularly useful for visually representing the complex interactions among various variables involved in a problem, especially when these relationships are intricate and non-linear.

 Question: What is the key aspect of the methodology of creating Fishbone Diagrams?
-A: They are designed for managing inventory and logistics.
+A: They are designed for managing inventory and logistics operations.
 B: Identifying potential causes of a problem and categorizing them.
 C: Focused on employee recruitment and training procedures.
 D: Developing new product lines and services.